 The plot develops at its own pace without taking too long.
 New developments happen just as we got used to the last ones.
 Because the plot doesn’t rush but develops as it needs to it’s a relaxed read.

 My favourite part in the entire book was a conversation between Annabelle and her aunt, Anna, near the middle.
 It was incredibly touching and for me it was the best-written part.

 “I knew every time I kissed him that he would never belong to me, but it didn’t stop me.
 Belle, our heart doesn’t choose with any rational thought, any more than love asks permission.
 I loved him and that was that.”

 I read this book in April but it could easily be your next Christmas read.
 Christmas plays such a big part in this story and is the favourite holiday of several characters.
-I would quite happily have read this by the window while it’s snowing outside, with a steaming cup of hot chocolate in my hands and a blanket wrapped around me!
+I would happily have read this by the window while it’s snowing outside, a hot chocolate in my hands and a blanket around me.

 I’m curious about the sequel because to me it read like the story had concluded.
 It ended in a lovely place, and I’m intrigued to see where Wright will take it from there.

-Have you read Remember to Love Me, or do you need more convincing?
+Have you read Remember to Love Me?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.

 Want to know what else you can find on this blog?
 Take a look here.